papacodes/tradewise/README.md

 ---

-**TradeWise** - Empowering traders with data-driven insights and comprehensive trade management.
+**TradeTrackr** - Empowering traders with data-driven insights and comprehensive trade management.